maurosoria/dirsearch/README.md

 With 6 years of growing, dirsearch has become the most popular web content scanner ever.
 As a feature-rich tool, dirsearch allows the user to perform a complex web content discovering, with many vectors for the wordlist, high accuracy, impressive performance, advanced connection/request settings, modern brute-force techniques and nice output.

 Although there are now many awesome fuzzers like [wfuzz](https://github.com/xmendez/wfuzz), [gobuster](https://github.com/OJ/gobuster) or [ffuf](https://github.com/ffuf/ffuf), dirsearch is still showing it's own unique in features and detections when doing web content brute-force.
-Instead of supporting parameters fuzzing like in *ffuf* or *wfuzz*, dirsearch still keeps it as a traditional files brute forcer.
+Instead of supporting parameters fuzzing like in *ffuf* or *wfuzz*, dirsearch still keeps it as a traditional web path brute forcer.
 This allows dirsearch to much more focusing on the accuracy of the output and supporting more features for its purpose.

 Installation & Usage